dineshannayya/riscduino/README.md

     * Application clock and SDRAM clock can be async
     * Programmable column address
     * Support for industry-standard SDRAM devices and modules
-    * Supports all standard SDRAM functions
+    * Supports all standard SDRAM functions.
-    * Fully Synchronous; All signals registered on positive edge of system clock
+    * Fully Synchronous; All signals registered on positive edge of system clock.
     * One chip-select signals
-    * Support SDRAM with four bank
+    * Support SDRAM with four banks
     * Programmable CAS latency
     * Data mask signals for partial write operations
-    * Bank management architecture, which minimizes latency
+    * Bank management architecture, which minimizes latency.
     * Automatic controlled refresh
 ```